transparentdemocracy/backend/README.md

 ### Build

+You will need to have Java 21 installed on your system.

-You can build everything locally using maven using the following commands
+You can build everything locally using maven and the following commands

 + To build it from the terminal